Artesians/TCL/characters/pyro/thoma.md

 The Blazing Barrier has the following traits:
 * Absorbs Pyro DMG 250% more effectively.
 * When a new **Blazing Barrier** is obtained, the remaining DMG Absorption of an existing **Blazing Barrier** will stack and its duration will be refreshed.
+* Thoma's E refreshing the shield for Burst does not make it lose Shield Strength.
+* Losing the shield will reset its stacks.

 The maximum DMG Absorption of the **Blazing Barrier** will not exceed a certain percentage of Thoma's Max HP.